pitastrudl/wekanwiki/Install-Wekan-Docker-for-testing.md

  - ROOT_URL=http://localhost:1234
 ```

 (This procedure has been tested on Linux Ubuntu 14.04 and Mac OS 10.11.6.)
+(Tested on Docker for Windows 17.06.2-ce-win27, MongoDB does not support using mounted Windows volumes, simply remove volumes: from wekandb:)

 ## Testing with mail server